vaginessa/dns-wiki/TCP-security.md

 * USB Device ID Enumeration
 * Invasive Authentication Mechanisms
 * Open TCP Port Fingerprinting
-* HTML5 Canvas Image Extraction
+* HTML5 Canvas and Image Extraction
 * Flash (Since Android 4.x removed official in Android -> HTML5)
 * Plugins intended to be good, but leaking sensitive data (meta,big/small,...)
 * SSL/TLS session resumption, HTTP Keep-Alive and SPDY
-* DOM Storage and auth
+* DOM Storage and auth.
 * Several bypass xyz settings (like Proxy/VPN/physically access/records,...)

 A full overview can be found over [here](https://www.torproject.org/projects/torbrowser/design/#fingerprinting-linkability).
 A fingerprint test can be found over [here](https://panopticlick.eff.org/about.php).

-It's highly recommend to use Tor/Orbot + NoScript (NSA NoScript) + Certificate Control and (if no special about:config is in use) Random Agent Spoofer.
+It's highly recommend to use Tor/Orbot + NoScript (NSA NoScript) + Certificate Control and (if no special about:config is in use) [Random Agent Spoofer](https://github.com/dillbyrne/random-agent-spoofer/).
 [HTTPS-Everywhere isn't necessary with the correct Firefox and Tor settings](https://gist.github.com/CHEF-KOCH/b730d9511761e999c9ba) (since HTTPS-Everywhere may break some sites and is already implemented in NoScript [Desktop Version only] or can be managed by the Browser itself).

 External Links
 ------------